 There are also early flu symptoms that are unique to children.

 Read on to learn more about all of these symptoms and how you can find relief.

 Extreme weakness and tiredness may interfere with your normal activities, so it’s important that you limit activity and allow your body to rest.
 Take a few days off from work or school and stay in bed.
 Rest can strengthen your immune system and help you fight the virus.

 If you’re coming down with the flu virus, you may mistakenly blame body aches on something else, such as a recent workout.
 Body aches can manifest anywhere in the body, especially in the head, back, and legs.

 A persistent cough can indicate an early illness and may be a warning sign of the flu.
 The flu virus can also cause a cough with wheezing and chest tightness.
-You might cough up phlegm or mucus, but this is rare in the early stages of the flu.
+You might cough up phlegm or mucus, but this is rare in flu’s early stages.

 If you have respiratory problems, such as asthma or emphysema, you may need to consult a doctor to prevent further complications.
 Also, contact your doctor if you notice foul smelling, colored phlegm.
 Flu complications can include bronchitis and pneumonia.